-This second annual event was created through a partnership with Macomb County’s Department of Planning and Economic Development, Mark Hackel, all 21 of the county’s school districts and select local entities including the Anton Art Center, United Shore Professional Baseball League and All the World’s A Stage, the Clinton-Macomb Public Library, the Detroit Zoo, and Detroit Public Television, with the sole purpose of inspiring kids to read.
+This third annual event was created through a partnership with Macomb County’s Department of Planning and Economic Development, County Executive Mark Hackel, all 21 of the county’s school districts and select local entities, including the Anton Art Center, United Shore Professional Baseball League and Jimmy Johns Field, All the World’s A Stage, the Clinton-Macomb Public Library, the Detroit Zoo, and Detroit Public Television, with the sole purpose of inspiring kids to read.

 “Literacy impacts so many aspects of a child’s life,” says Dr. Alesia Flye, the assistant superintendent for instruction and chief academic officer for the Macomb Intermediate School District.
-“If we can give students an environment where they can appreciate that and celebrate that, it adds value to the entire Macomb County community.”
+“If we can inspire students and give them an environment where they can appreciate and celebrate literacy, it adds value to the entire Macomb County community.”

 Virtual videos with Michigan-based authors and illustrators will also go live on the MISD website and will remain up for families to enjoy at their convenience through the end of the year.
 The virtual sessions include STEM and art activities for students as well.

-“(Macomb Reads) is overall one of my favorite events throughout the year that we host for the community.
-When we get the chance to see the students’ reactions as they’re enjoying books, that’s something I enjoy seeing,” Flye says.
-“Anytime we can get books in the hands of children, it’s a win.”
+“(Macomb Reads) is hands-down one of my favorite events throughout the year that we host for the community.
+When we get the chance to see students’ reactions as they’re receiving and enjoying books, that’s something I love seeing,” Flye says.
+“Anytime we can get books in the hands of children, it’s a win-win.”

 This post was originally published in 2020 and has been updated for 2021.